|Level||SHE Level 1|

 - Introduction to information systems: an introduction to the concepts behind different classes of information systems; introductions to large scale information processing, social information systems, and information organisation; an introduction to how information systems can be evaluated with respect to end-user tasks.

-- Information security: an introduction to information security, particularly for interactive information systems; password creation and control; biometric information security
+- Information security: an introduction to information security, particularly for interactive information systems; encryption, password creation and control, biometric information security, vulnerabilities, malicious programs, WiFi security, secure designs and the basics of penetration testing.

 Assessment and Exemption